Shopify/shopify_python_api/README.md

 ### Prefix options

-Some resources such as `Fulfillment` are prefixed by a parent resource in the Shopify API (e.g. `orders/450789469/fulfillments/255858046`) In order to interact with these resources, you must specify the identifier of the parent resource in your request.
+Some resources such as `Fulfillment` are prefixed by a parent resource in the Shopify API (e.g. `orders/450789469/fulfillments/255858046`).
+In order to interact with these resources, you must specify the identifier of the parent resource in your request.

 ```python
 shopify.Fulfillment.find(255858046, order_id=450789469)
 ```

 ### Console
-This package also includes the `shopify_api.py` script to make it easy to open up an interactive console to use the API with a shop.
+This package also includes the `shopify_api.py` script to make it easy to open an interactive console to use the API with a shop.
 1. Obtain a private API key and password to use with your shop (step 2 in "Getting Started")
 1. Save your default credentials: `shopify_api.py add yourshopname`
 1. Start the console for the connection: `shopify_api.py console`